 In order to make private aviation more accessible and affordable (not to mention sustainable), along with full charter, XO also allows travelers to share a chartered flight with another traveler – even if they are not a member.

 With over 140 aircraft in its fleet, Flexjet offers a multitude of services including fractional ownership and jet cards.
-The American operator currently has three private terminals across the country –Naples and Palm Beach Florida and at the Westchester County Airport in New York – with plans to open additional facilities in Dallas and Scottsdale.
+The American operator currently has four private terminals across the country – Naples and Palm Beach Florida, Van Nuys in California and at the Westchester County Airport in New York – with plans to open additional facilities both in the US and Europe.

 For the most premium level of personalized service, Flexjet provides the Red Label membership, which gives customers access to crews dedicated to just one aircraft, a choice of some of the world’s newest and most modern collection of aircraft, and the exclusive LXi Cabin Collection of artisan aircraft interiors.